-Even in this age of computers and smart phones, paper is still being used more and more.
+Even in this age of computers and smartphones, paper is still being used more and more.
 Paper waste is one of the largest contributors to landfills in the United States, making up about 28% of solid trash.
-As this trend only continues to grow, recycling all the paper we can becomes more and more vital.
+As this trend only continues to grow, recycling all the paper we can become more and more vital.
 Of course, as our usage of paper increases so shall the industries’ impact on the environment.

 Fun Fact: Paper recycling first started in the 1800s but didn’t really take off.